Ahmed Gomaa

-Ahmed Gomaa (أَحْمَد مُحَمَّد عَلِيّ جُمْعَة; born 16 August 1988), is an Egyptian footballer who plays for Egyptian Premier League side Al Masry, and the Egyptian national team as a forward.
+Ahmed Mohamed Ali Gomaa (أَحْمَد مُحَمَّد عَلِيّ جُمْعَة; born 16 August 1988), is an Egyptian footballer who played for Egyptian Premier League side Al Masry, and the Egyptian national team as a forward.
+Last playing for ENPPI SC in 2021.
+He is currently a free agent.

 Club career

 Abou Bedway

 In 2003, during Ramadan when Gomaa was playing football with his friends, Abou Bedway's manager, Ibrahim Abou Sita, offered him a trial at the club; Gomaa didn't like the idea to join a football club and wanted to play football only as a hobby, but his family and friends convinced him that joining the club may be the start of a great football career.
 Gomma joined Abou Bedway at the age of 15 and played for the reserve team for only one year, before he moved to Ghazl El Mahalla.

 Ghazl El Mahalla

 In 2004, Gomma joined Ghazl El Mahalla and was selected to play for the reserve team.
 After playing for the reserves for 4 years he was promoted to the first team after the manager, Khaled Eid, was impressed by his style of play.
 However, Ghazl El Mahalla ended his contract by mutual consent after playing only 1 season with the first team.